-- the job at hand.
+- The products described in this publication may present risks that could lead to personal injury, loss of life, or property damage.
+Always wear the appropriate personal protective equipment (PPE) for the job at hand.
 Equipment that should be considered includes but is not limited to:

 - Eye Protection

 - Hearing Protection

 - Hard Hat

 - Gloves

 - Safety Boots

 - Respirator